 Life is too short for mediocre food.

 - 1 tablespoon Pumpkin Spice preferably homemade - See notes.

 - ⅛ teaspoon pepper optional, but adds to the spice

 - ¼ cup pure maple syrup can substitute brown sugar

 - 1 cup heavy cream*

 - 1 cup whole milk*

-- In a small saucepan, over medium high heat, add the pumpkin and spices, and cook while stirring until fragrant and slightly darkened.
+- In a small saucepan, over medium-high heat, add the pumpkin, pumpkin spice, salt, and pepper.
+Cook while stirring until fragrant and slightly darkened.

-- Whisk in the maple syrup along with the cream and milk.
+- Whisk in the maple syrup or brown sugar, cream, and milk.
 Whisk until smooth.

-- When it starts to boil, remove from heat and whisk in vanilla.
+- When it starts to boil, remove from heat and whisk in vanilla or bourbon.

 - Let sit for about 10 minutes before using to settle and cool slightly.
 Whisk to combine any settling spices.
 Use a fine mesh strainer and strain creamer into a jar or container.

 - Store creamer in refrigerator for up to 2 weeks.
 Shake well before using.